Lisa Jo Chamberlin: Trial and sentencing

 After their arrest on March 29, 2004, both Lisa Chamberlin and Roger Gillett were charged with two counts of capital murder, an offence that warrants the death penalty under Mississippi state law if found guilty.

-Chamberlin was the first out of the pair to claim trial for the double murder.
+Chamberlin was the first of the pair to go to trial for the double murder.
 Chamberlin's trial took place for three days before a Forrest County jury.
 It was adduced during trial that based on the autopsy findings by Dr. Donald Pojman, Hulett died of blunt-force injuries to the left side of the head, while the cause of Heintzelman's death was caused by sharp force injuries to the torso and neck, asphyxiation and blunt force injuries to the head.

 At the end of the trial, the jury found Chamberlin guilty of both counts of capital murder.
-The defence submitted in Chamberlin's sentencing trial that their client should be jailed for life instead of facing execution, and in a psychiatric report adduced by the defence, Chamberlin was diagnosed with both post-traumatic stress disorder and borderline personality disorder, as a result of the trauma caused by the abuse she endured in her childhood and past relationships.
+The defence submitted in Chamberlin's sentencing trial that their client should be jailed for life instead of facing execution, and in a psychiatric report presented by the defence, Chamberlin was diagnosed with both post-traumatic stress disorder and borderline personality disorder, as a result of the trauma caused by the abuse she endured in her childhood and past relationships.

 On the same day of Chamberlin's conviction, the jury recommended the death penalty, and thus, 33-year-old Chamberlin was sentenced to death via lethal injection by Forrest County Circuit Court Judge Bob Helfrich on August 4, 2006.

-Roger Gillett stood trial the following year after Chamberlin was first condemned to death row.
+Roger Gillett stood trial the following year.
 Gillett's trial ran for four days from October 30, 2007, to November 2, 2007, and he was similarly found guilty of capital murder on both counts by another Forrest County jury.
 Gillett was likewise sentenced to death by the jury, with Judge Bob Helfrich formally imposing sentence on November 3, 2007.